-Helping to move rail and port traffic through New England, the Maritimes, and eastern Quebec.
+Helping to move rail and port traffic through eastern New York, New England, the Maritimes, and eastern Quebec.

-A news and information service about railroads, ports, intermodal facilities, and government environment.
+A weekly trade newsletter providing information on railroads, ports, intermodal facilities, and government environment.

 Feeder line: Halifax Port Authority view Canso: Superport master plan envisions bulk, including Donkin coal.Mountain Division: Trail advocates want MDOT to halt track work.
 (Subscribe for full story.)